Monday, July 29, 2024

 Index of Egipcios Kier posts

-I have been analyzing cards from the Egipcios Kier Tarot, relying on the imagery of the cards, Stuart Kaplan's LWB, traditional tarot meanings, and Nelise Carbonare Vieira's website, Tarot Door.
+I have been analyzing cards from the Egipcios Kier Tarot Deck, relying on the imagery of the cards, Stuart Kaplan's LWB, traditional tarot meanings, and Nelise Carbonare Vieira's website, Tarot Door.
 So far, I have reviewed less than a quarter of the deck, but here is an index of all the cards; it contains links to posts I've completed.

 1 The Magician